srbrenton/frontend-nanodegree-mobile-portfolio/README.md

+Okay this is an iterative submission.
+This README and page speed modifications still need attention.

+Went back to the lesson videos and quizes and some more ideas clicked.
+The lessons sort of suggest transforms as being important.
+Worked on merging my limited HTML5/CSS3 knowledge with the sine movement and pretty much simplified the whole thing.
+The transform call moved the placement of pizzas to the middle of the screen and I worked around that as best I could.
+I'd like to know if there is a way to confine the background pizzas to the moving red pizza background.
+Maybe a new division, different layer (zindex ?)
+And I went through and heeded may of the suggestions from the first review.

 Due to unforeseeable family issues I've slipped four months in completing this project.
 This submission is still not complete, but I need some feedback on how close I am.
 I see that I've got 92/100 on the desktop page speed evaluation.